It’s hard to understand why Coinmama is such a well-recommended place to buy Bitcoin (BTC) in the UK, Europe, and the

 It offers its services in more than 188 countries worldwide, which includes most U.S. states.
 Across all these places, it has more than 2.6 million users.
 When I asked, I was told that Europe was one of the largest markets that it served.

-Some Coinmama reviews refer to Coinmama as a cryptocurrency exchange, but it’s actually a cryptocurrency broker.
+Some Coinmama reviews refer to it as a cryptocurrency exchange.
+However, it’s actually a cryptocurrency broker.
 This means that you’re buying directly from Coinmama’s cryptocurrency inventory.
-Places like this make their money by selling Bitcoin (BTC) at a higher rate than they’ve bought it for.
+Places like this make their money by selling Bitcoin (BTC) at a higher price than they bought it for.

 Coinmama supports more than 188 countries worldwide, which is quite impressive.

-Because Coinmama has such board coverage, it’s easier to list what countries are restricted instead.
+Because Coinmama has such board coverage, it’s easier to list what countries are NOT supported instead.
 Expand the sections below for more information.